BeltonMenete/Dart-Lang-Convention/README.md

 # Dart-Lang-Convention

-This document outlines the most important coding style conventions for the Dart programming language.
-Following these guidelines will help ensure that your code is consistent, readable, and maintainable.
+This guide is my secret weapon for writing beautiful, easy-to-understand Dart code.

 ## Table of Contents
 1. [File Organization](#file-organization)